d3ward/b2ntp/README.md

 - On your Chromium based Browser go on Extensions page and enable dev mode
 - Load the zip file or the unzipped folder
 - Enjoy !

+## Privacy

+<b>b2ntp</b> is designed with your privacy in mind.
+It does not collect or use your personal or browser data in any way.
+The extension only requires bookmarks permission for read-only access and cannot edit or delete your bookmarks.

 ## Contributing